Tribute to Founding Member of Women in Focus, Inc.

 In 1993, Dr. Henderson founded the African American Ethnic Academy to supplement the education of youth of color and to increase their capacity to succeed.
 Virginia loved teaching the students on Saturdays!
 As part of giving to the community, Dr. Henderson served on numerous boards, and received many honors including Teacher of the Year for the Madison School District and the YWCA Woman of Distinction award.
 She was active with her husband Dr. Perry Henderson in the Madison Rotary and worked with him to advance many worthy causes.

-Women in Focus, Inc. is awarding a scholarship in honor of Dr. Virginia Henderson to Lafollette High School senior Dija Manly.
+Women in Focus, Inc. awards a scholarship each year in honor of Dr. Henderson.
+The first scholar was a Lafollette High School senior Dija Manly.
 Dija has been accepted at Stanford and plans to study biomedical engineering.

 Women in Focus, Inc. would like to express our enduring deep admiration and love for our late sister Virginia along with our sincere gratitude for all the effort and inspiration that she gave to our organization since its inception.
 As 2019 President of Women in Focus, Inc., Edith Hilliard, said: